Roasted Vegetable Quesadillas

 - 10 to 12 large whole wheat flour tortillas

-- 2 cups freshly shredded mild white cheddar cheese
+- 2 cups shredded regular or dairy free cheddar cheese

 - enchilada sauce, for serving